-QR codes are almost everywhere nowadays and are used for many different purposes: to lead users back to online pages, to lead them to virtual shops or to discover playlists, among many other things.
-When we talk about QR codes within the context of attendance, we refer to a unique bar code that is used to signal one’s presence at work.
+QR codes are almost everywhere nowadays and are used for many different purposes.
+They’re used to lead users back to online pages, to lead them to virtual shops or to discover playlists, among many other things.
+QR codes within the context of attendance, refer to a unique bar code that is used to signal one’s presence at work.

 Also, in these cases, comfort and effectiveness are assured as only a mobile phone is needed.
 Just present the QR code when requested when entering and leaving work.

-Both of these innovative systems have been developed and integrated into Factorial’s software and therefore allow you to detect the presence of employees in an instant, whilst storing stamping records that are always up-to-date and accurate.
+Both of these innovative systems have been developed and integrated into Factorial’s software.
+Therefore, they allow you to detect the presence of employees in an instant.
+And they do this whilst storing accurate stamping records.

-Thanks to the use of facial recognition, not only employees lives have been made easier, but it has made the job of human resource departments easier aswell.
+Thanks to the use of facial recognition, life is made easier not only for employees but the human resource departments as well.

-First of all, a significant advantage for employees is the fact that with facial recognition, they will be able to mark their entry or exit from work without having to do anything, simply by turning the device towards their face.
+The significant advantage for employees is the fact that using facial recognition, they will be able to mark their entry or exit from work without having to do anything besides turning the device towards their face.

 In some companies, facial recognition can be particularly useful for managing the flow of people entering and leaving offices or warehouses.
-On other occasions, facial recognition can be useful to ensure security, giving only authorised people access to certain spaces.
+On other occasions, it can be useful to ensure security, especially if only authorised people have access to certain spaces.

 Although the use of the word digitisation has exploded in the last 12 months, with companies claiming they are always seeking to innovate, there are still businesses that manage their time tracking processes through outdated methods, that no longer respond to the needs of the workforce.